Integrability in Gravity from Chern-Simons Theory: Background on integrability in gravity

 For example, in the original reference \cite{Belinsky:1979mh} the spectral parameter $\lambda$ held fixed is related those appearing here as $\lambda= - \rho Z$, in terms of which the Lax equations are

 The effectively two-dimensional character of stationary, axisymmetric GR can be made explicit at the level of the action.
-In particular, reduction by the two Killing vectors yields a 2d non-linear $\sigma$-model \cite{Breitenlohner:1986um}.
 We can see this schematically by evaluating the four-dimensional Einstein-Hilbert term for the metric \eqref{4d_metric},

 where $\mathcal{B}$ collects various total derivatives.
 Given our determinant constraint on $G$, and the fact that it should be a symmetric matrix, the target space for the 2d model should be SL$(2, \mathbb{R})/$SO(2).
 In the next subsection, we carefully go through the reduction procedure of 4d GR by a pair of Killing vectors to come to the same basic conclusion.
 The reader uninterested in these details can skip ahead to section \ref{sec:4dCS}, where we present a new framework for understanding this 2d model for stationary and axisymmetric GR.
-The SL$(2, \mathbb{R})/$SO(2) $\sigma$-model field is found to capture the boundary dynamics of a Chern-Simons gauge field (equivalent to the Lax).